BrooksPoltl/WordWise/TEST_ADVISORY_DISMISSAL.md

-# Advisory Comment Management Test
+# Advisory Comment Management Test - Document-Level Storage

-## New Features Implemented
+## ✅ Document-Level Dismissed Hashes

+### **🎯 Key Improvement: Document-Specific Dismissals**
+Comments are now dismissed **per document** rather than globally.
+This means:
+- Dismissing a comment in Document A won't affect Document B
+- Each document maintains its own dismissal history
+- Better organization and user control

-### 1. Hash-Based Permanent Dismissal
+### 1. Hash-Based Permanent Dismissal (Document-Level)
-- Each advisory comment is now hashed based on its **full sentence** content + category
+- Each advisory comment is hashed based on its **full sentence** content + category
-- OpenAI returns complete sentences instead of text snippets for reliable matching
+- Dismissed hashes are stored per document ID: `Record<documentId, Set<hashes>>`
-- Users can permanently dismiss comments for specific sentence + category combinations
+- Users can permanently dismiss comments for specific sentence + category combinations within a document
-- Dismissed comments will never appear again for that exact sentence and category
+- Dismissed comments will never appear again for that exact sentence and category **in that specific document**

 ### 2. Modal View for Comments
 - New "View Comments" button appears when advisory comments are available